 Each PE has an integer arithmetic unit, and frequently used commands in deep learning are also implemented in the hardware.

 A total of 2,048 MABs, 512 MABs per die, are integrated into one package, which comprises four dies.
-These are hierarchically arranged and have multiple modes for interlayer data movement, such as distribution, combination, broadcasting, and reduction.
+These are hierarchically arranged and have multiple modes for interlayer data movement, such as scatter, gather, broadcasting, and reduction.
 This enables flexible programming.

 MN-Core Board is a PCI Express board where MN-Core is mounted.
 A specifically designed heatsink with a blower fan ensures that the temperature of MN-Core does not become high and brings out the best performance of MN-Core.